opensvc/docs.opensvc.com/source/agent.service.references.rst

-{dnsuxsock}                 The path to the dns thread unix socket                         Yes                     Yes {dnsuxsockd}                The path to the directory hosting the dns thread unix socket   Yes                     Yes {collector_api}             The uri of the collector Rest API                              Yes                     Yes {svcmgr}                    The full path the the svcmgr executable                        Yes                     Yes {nodemgr}                   The full path the the nodemgr executable}                      Yes                     Yes {etc}                       The agent etc/ directory path: /etc/opensvc/ for agents        Yes                     Yes
+{dnsuxsock}                 The path to the dns thread unix socket                         Yes                     Yes {dnsuxsockd}                The path to the directory hosting the dns thread unix socket   Yes                     Yes {collector_api}             The uri of the collector Rest API                              Yes                     Yes {nodemgr}                   The full path the the nodemgr executable}                      Yes                     Yes {namespace}                 The namespace name the service is in                           No                      Yes {svcmgr}                    The full path the the svcmgr executable                        Yes                     Yes {etc}                       The agent etc/ directory path: /etc/opensvc/ for agents        Yes                     Yes
                             installed through the packages, /opt/opensvc/etc/ for an agent Yes                     Yes installed via git pull in /opt